 We represent clients in every aspect of intellectual property defense, including requests for declaratory judgments, investigations, injunctions, arbitrations, trials and appeals.
 Our lawyers often retain reputable expert witnesses to bolster clients' cases, including practitioners who specialize in patent law and who are admitted to practice before the U.S. Patent & Trademark Office in complex patent litigation defense.
 In addition, we also represent numerous clients under advertising injury coverage provided by modern general liability insurance policies.

-Drawing on the combined experience of more than 220 attorneys in 19 offices, we defend claims in the following matters:
+Drawing on the combined experience of our attorneys nationwide, we defend claims in the following matters:

 - Copyright infringement.
 Our attorneys address issues of access and substantial similarity.